-Export cable installation activities at the landfall, under Marine Licence 07050/20/0 will consist of open cut trenching through the rock revetment.
+Export cable installation activities at the landfall, under the Alternative Landfall Cable Installation Methodology Marine Licence will consist of open cut trenching through the rock revetment.
 Three High Density Polyethylene (HDPE) pipes will be installed, with the three cables pulled through each of these pipes.
 Open cut trenching will be undertaken within two distinct zones below MHWS: namely the rock revetment and the initial extents (approximately 10m from the revetment) of the intertidal zone.
-From the pipe end, in the intertidal zone and across the subtidal zone, the installation technique will be jet trenching under the OTA Marine Licence (04678/19/0).
+From the pipe end, in the intertidal zone and across the subtidal zone, the installation technique will be jet trenching under the OTA Marine Licence.

-.
 Temporary sheet piling will be installed to maintain safe working conditions and subsequently trench boxes will be installed to aid the installation of the pipes and prevent trench collapse.
 The installation methodology for the landfall cable installation up to MHWS is set out in Table 3.6.